 Difficult Conversations

 Mazarine Treyz (she/her/hers) (COBID #8347) has done leadership consulting since 2009, and won government contracts since 2011, when she got her first certification as a woman owned, emerging small business in Austin, Texas.
 She moved back to Oregon in 2012, and since then has trained over 23,000 people in both the government and nonprofit sector.
-Her organization does Diversity, Equity and Inclusion (DEI) facilitation and trains people with keynotes, plenaries, workshops, webinars and courses.
+Her organization does culture change facilitation and trains people with keynotes, plenaries, workshops, webinars and courses.

-She specializes in organizational development, DEIAB, helping people see the gifts in their shadows, facilitation, learning and development, marketing, teaming and more.
+She specializes in organizational development, facilitation, learning and development, marketing, teaming and more.
 Treyz loves to help people name and claim the structures that hold us back.

-She is a current contractor with State of Oregon, Oregon Metro, State of Washington, and City of Portland, providing trainings for diverse firms since 2018.
-Further selected government & state association work: Multnomah County, Business Diversity Institute, Oregon Association of Minority Entrepreneurs, National SBA Small Business Week, IRS/SSA, City of Austin, Texas, and many others.
+She is a current contractor with State of Oregon, Oregon Metro, State of Washington, and City of Portland, providing trainings for small firms since 2018.
+Further selected government & state association work: Multnomah County, Oregon Association of Minority Entrepreneurs, National SBA Small Business Week, IRS/SSA, City of Austin, Texas, and many others.

 Sample recent government workshop: